isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (3) Finally, I will deal with some specific queries raised in relation to:

-a.
-The two leases, for 26 and 31 Ridout Road.
+* The two leases, for 26 and 31 Ridout Road.
-b.
-And also address SLA’s approach in undertaking these transactions.
+* And also address SLA’s approach in undertaking these transactions.

 **B.   SLA’S MANAGEMENT OF BLACK AND WHITE**